grabbou/ai-agent-framework/README.md

 ### Creating Custom Tools

-To create a custom tool, you need to implement the `Tool` interface.
-You can either do it manually, or use our `tool` helper function to enforce type checking.
+To create a custom tool, you can use our `tool` helper function or implement the `Tool` interface manually.

 ```ts
 import { tool } from 'fabrice-ai/tools'